 If it’s festivals and events you’re after, you can take your pick of the months.
 Florence is a city that has much to celebrate.
 But our top picks take place in February, August and September.
 A feast of colour hits Florence’s streets in February with the annual carnival.
 Horseback riders, dancers and musicians join the float procession winding through the city.
 Bring your dancing shoes for this one.

 If a more laid back festival floats your boat, August hosts the Festa di San Lorenzo.
 An outdoor celebration with free water melon and lasagne for visitors.
 This truly is a feast for everyone.
 September’s Festival of the Paper Lanterns sees Florence’s street glowing as Florentines head to the Piazza Santissima Annunziata carrying colourful paper lanterns.
 Christmas fans won’t be disappointed by Florence’s festive fun either.
 December sees the city sparkle with events, from markets to winter sports and celebrations.

-With so much to see and do in Florence, it’s clear to see why it is fast becoming one of Italy’s premiere holiday destinations.
+With so much to see and do on holidays to Florence, it’s clear to see why it is fast becoming one of Italy’s premiere holiday destinations.
 Book with easyJet holidays and you could make huge savings.
 Book your flights and hotels together for a reduced price.
 So, what are you waiting for?
 Book your holiday to Florence with easyJet holidays today.